 In Interpretive Letter No. 963, the Office of the Comptroller of the Currency concluded, in response to a request by our law firm, that a national bank had the authority to decrease the par value of its shares to \$.01 per share in order to pay the minimum franchise tax.

 Arkansas has two Business Corporation Acts.
 Although they are somewhat similar, there are material differences.
-A corporation should be careful in selecting the Act under which it is incorporated.
+In making amendments a corporation needs to be careful in selecting the correct Act.